Skip to content

 PDF to Markdown

-Converts a PDF document to Markdown format.
+Converts PDF documents to Markdown format.

 Configuration: